email-clm/CLM-Microbe/README.md

 # CLM-Microbe
 Repository for CLM-Microbe and other associated modeling work within the Ecological Modeling and Integration Laboratory at SDSU. https://xulab.sdsu.edu/.
 The CLM-Microbe is branched from CLM4.5 in 2013.
 It is developed under an open-source license, all codes are publically accessible.
 Anyone who wants to use this model needs to contact Xiaofeng Xu at xxu@sdsu.edu for coordinating different efforts on model development and application.
+Over the past decade, the funding supports for the development and application of the CLM-Microbe model include Oak Ridge National Lab, University of Texas - El Paso, San Diego State University, CSU Program for Education and Research in Biotechnology, NSF projects (1702797, 2154746, 2208656), and an NSF CAREER project (2145130).

 Publications with the CLM-Microbe model.